-The midfielder has lashed out at those who have suggested the Catalans are no longer the force of previous yearsCesc Fabregas hit back at Jose Mourinho and the rest of Barcelona's detractors, telling them to "shut up" after the Catalans seized control of their Champions League knockout clash with Manchester City.
+The midfielder has lashed out at those who have suggested the Catalans are no longer destructive and says the team will put their all into the second leg tooCesc Fabregas hit back at Jose Mourinho and the rest of Barcelona's detractors, telling them to "shut up" after the Catalans claimed the initiative in their Champions League knockout clash with Manchester City.

 Barca have been criticised of late for some below-par performances - former Real Madrid boss Mourinho claimed earlier this week they were the "worst Barcelona for many, many years" - but Fabregas was quick to focus on the positives.